 In this tutorial, you learned that PostgreSQL is a pretty mature open source database.
 In all of our test runs, we did not experience a single failure, crash, or anything similar.
 You also saw how PostgreSQL is well suited to being run on Linux on IBM Z, either in a virtual machine or natively in an LPAR.
 You can greatly improve the performance of your PostgreSQL database on Linux on IBM Z by following the recommendations in this tutorial (such as shared buffers, read ahead, huge pages, and scheduler settings).
 And there are some additional recommendations that you should also follow, even if they don’t have a direct impact on performance (such as swap space, usage of Direct I/O, and writeback of dirty pages).

-If you want to learn more about tuning Linux on IBM Z and LinuxONE workloads, have a look at the Linux on IBM Z Performance Team’s website.
 To expand your PostgreSQL tuning skills, a great source of information is the PostgreSQL tuning wiki.